 Pick a day each week where you will plan next week’s meals and snacks and go out shopping.
 To save even more time during the week, do as much prep work for each meal.
 It might seem like a lot in one day, but I promise you will enjoy your efforts throughout the week.

 I don’t particularly think bone marrow sounds that appetizing, but I will challenge myself to try it this year.
-I am going to pop over to Rapscallion here in Hamilton in the near future and hopefully it will be on their menu!
-Also trying a new restaurant is a great way to get out and be adventurous.
+Trying a new restaurant is a great way to get out and be adventurous.
 If you are interested in trying something new, check out WASS Ethiopian Restaurant.

 Drink More Tap Water